 Depending on which supplier you are renting with, there can be certain exclusions to your rate.
-Some of the things that are commonly excluded from the rates include excess reduction products, the security deposit, cost of optional extras and more.
+Some of the items that are commonly excluded from the rates include excess reduction products, security deposit, and the cost of optional extras.
 This is the same with any damage to the rental.
 If you damage the car, this cost will be taken out of our nominated bank account on return of the vehicle to the car rental company.

 For more common exclusions, see our article here.

-No, tolls are not included in the rates.
-Any vehicles hired from Avis, Budget, Enterprise, Europcar, Hertz or Thrifty are fitted with e-TAGs.
+No, tolls are not included in the rental rate.
+Any vehicle hired from Avis, Budget, Enterprise, Europcar, Hertz or Thrifty are fitted with e-TAGs.
 These tags automatically charge the credit card that you presented at the car rental counter.
 When you pass through a toll way, this charge will be registered through the tag and charged to your account.
 Keep in mind that you may also need to pay a service fee for any tolls.

 You can learn more about toll charges here.

-At VroomVroomVroom, we do understand that plans don't work out sometimes.
+At VroomVroomVroom, we do understand that plans don’t work out sometimes.
 If your plans change and you need to cancel or modify your booking, you can do so by contacting our Customer Care Team.
-You are also able to cancel your booking online.
+You can also cancel your booking online.